insure logo

 Allstate$3,407 $1,983

-Geico$4,438 $1,232
+GEICO$4,438 $1,232

 USAA*$1,625 $694

-Note: USAA is only available to military community members and their families.
+*USAA is only available to military community members and their families.

 How to get the cheapest SR-22 insurance in North Dakota

-Sebastian Hov, CEO of 18 Insurance, an insurance agency based in Sacramento, North Dakota, recommends the following:
+Sebastian Hov, CEO of 18 Insurance, an insurance agency based in Sacramento, California, recommends the following:

-• Shopping around: Different insurance companies offer varying rates for SR-22 insurance.
+• Shop around.
+Different insurance companies offer varying rates for SR-22 insurance.
 It’s crucial to compare quotes from multiple providers to find the best option.

-• Pay upfront: Paying your premium in full rather than in monthly installments can sometimes result in lower overall costs.
+• Pay upfront.
+Paying your premium in full rather than in monthly installments can sometimes result in lower overall costs.

-• Opt for non-owner insurance: If you don’t own a vehicle but need to maintain SR-22 coverage, non-owner car insurance can be a cost-effective option as it is typically 5% to 15% cheaper than a standard policy.
-Keep reading for more information on non-owner insurance options.
+• Opt for non-owner insurance.
+If you don’t own a vehicle but need to maintain SR-22 coverage, non-owner car insurance can be 5% to 15% cheaper than a standard policy.

 Non-owner SR-22 insurance in North Dakota

-Some states may require you to obtain an SR-22 even if you don’t own a car.
-This filing ensures you meet the state’s minimum liability coverage requirements, which is often necessary to reinstate your driver’s license after a suspension or revocation resulting from violations like a DUI or multiple traffic offenses.
+Some states might require you to get an SR-22 even if you don’t own a car.
+This proves you have the minimum liability insurance your state requires, which is often needed to get your driver’s license back after a suspension or revocation for violations like a DUI or multiple traffic offenses.

-Non-owner insurance policies are for individuals who don’t own a vehicle but must fulfill SR-22 requirements or want to maintain continuous coverage.
-This type of coverage provides liability protection when driving a car you don’t own and helps you meet state mandates for reinstating your license after violations such as a DUI or multiple traffic offenses.
+Non-owner insurance policies are for people who don’t own a car but still drive and need to meet SR-22 requirements or maintain coverage.
+This type of insurance provides liability protection when driving someone else’s car and helps you meet state requirements to get your license back after violations like a DUI or multiple traffic offenses.

-It’s often a more affordable option than a standard policy since it only covers liability.
+It’s generally a cheaper option than a standard car insurance policy since it only covers liability.

 Read more about how non-owners car insurance works in North Dakota